mschimmy/Mission-to-Mars/README.md

 # Mission-to-Mars
+## Purpose
-using Python, CSS, HTML, Splinter, BeautifulSoup, and MongoDB to scrape web data about the Mission to Mars
+To use Python, CSS, HTML, Splinter, BeautifulSoup, and MongoDB to scrape web data about the Mission to Mars and create a custom mobile-responsive webpage to display the data.